 Include licensing for all software packages at all required controllers and workstations.

-All operator interface, programming environment, networking, database management and any other software used by the Contractor to needed to configure or operate the system to its full capabilities shall be licensed and provided to the USPS.
+All operator interface, programming environment, networking, database management and any other software used by the Contractor to configure or operate the system to its full capabilities shall be licensed and provided to the USPS.

 All software should be available on all Operator Workstations or CSSs provided, and on all Portable Operator Terminals.
 Hardware and software keys to provide all rights shall be installed on all workstations.
 At least 2 sets of CDs shall be provided with backup software for all software provided, so that the USPS may reinstall any software as necessary.
 Include all licensing for workstation operating systems, and all required third-party software licenses.